Daydreaming algorithm for Biased Patterns: Conclusions

 \section{Conclusions}

-In this study, we have introduced a \emph{centered} version of the Daydreaming algorithm that can perfectly work with biased patterns.
+In this study, we have introduced a \emph{centered} version of the Daydreaming algorithm that can work effectively in the tested biased settings.
 Increasing the bias in the data, the coupling matrix trained by the centered Daydreaming algorithm presents larger basins of attraction with respect to the centered pseudo-inverse and to the original Daydreaming algorithm.
 Training by centered Daydreaming, the size of the basin of attraction stays almost constant in a broad range of biases ($0.5 \le p_1 \le 0.8$).
 These results make the centered Daydreaming algorithm of practical use in realistic situations where data can be structured and biased.
-For future work, we plan to investigate how centered Daydreaming behaves on biased data with random feature structure.

-We have also shown that the spectrum of the coupling matrix obtained by centered Daydreaming is much broader than the centered pseudo-inverse one.
-This implies a much richer and possibly hierarchical structure in the corresponding energy landscape that helps the retrieval dynamics.
-This connection needs to be better explored, for example, by studying the phase diagram in temperature of the model.
+We have also shown that the coupling matrix learned by centered Daydreaming has a broader eigenvalue spectrum than that obtained with the centered pseudo-inverse rule.
+Experiments with modified coupling matrices, in which the leading $r$ eigenvalues were averaged out toward their mean while the eigenvectors were kept fixed, provide evidence that the broadness of the weights/eigenvalues of the leading modes is associated with enlarged basins of attraction.
+They show that a pseudo-inverse-like leading spectrum shrinks the retrieval plateau, indicating that the non-uniform weighting of the leading $r$ modes affects retrieval performance and contributes to enlarging the basin of attraction.
+This finding suggests that centered Daydreaming shapes a richer, possibly hierarchical, energy landscape that helps retrieval dynamics.

+Supplementary experiments (shown in the Appendices) further support the effectiveness of centered Daydreaming.
+The load-dependence shows that the robustness to bias is not restricted to the representative load.
+The biased Random-Features Hopfield Model experiment provides an additional example in which centered Daydreaming forms retrieval plateaus for structured biased patterns.
+However, the slight degradation after long learning epochs and the behavior of feature magnetization indicate that the mechanism in correlated biased data is not yet fully understood.

+Future work will include a more precise analysis of how the breadth of the leading eigenvalue spectrum affects retrieval performance, and a deeper understanding of centered Daydreaming for more structured, biased patterns, such as biased Random-Features Hopfield Model across a wider range of $\alpha$ and $\alpha_D$.